TheoEversdijk/sharedine-authentication/README.md

-# sharedine-authentication
+# sharedine-user
-Authentication microservice for ShareDine.
+User microservice for ShareDine.